 Thinking of having a bonfire with your fireworks?
 Some advice and tips for you.

-In this article we’ll run through some important things to think about before having a bonfire, starting with back garden displays and then moving on to bigger public displays.
+In this article I’ll run through some important things to think about before having a bonfire, starting with back garden displays and then moving on to bigger public displays.

 Bonfires in the back garden